Invention for Innovation Connect Expression of Interest - Guidance for Applicants

 The Invention for Innovation (i4i) Programme is a translational funding scheme which advances healthcare technologies and interventions for increased patient benefit in areas of existing or emerging healthcare need.
 It supports research and development of medical devices, active implantable devices and in vitro diagnostic devices to a point where they are de-risked for follow on investment.

 i4i Connect is aimed at small to medium-sized enterprises (SMEs) in need of a funding boost to reach the next stage in the development pathway.
-Offering between £50,000-£150,000 over a 6-12 month period, its primary aim is to help SMEs get to a point where they can apply for further funding, in particular for a full i4i Product Development Award (PDA), or to support projects at any stage of the translational research and development pathway to further de-risk them for follow on investment.
+As long as the requirement for proof-of-concept evidence is met, innovations can be at any stage of the translational research and development pathway prior to implementation in the NHS.
+Offering between £50,000-£150,000 over a 6-12 month period, the primary aim of Connect is to help SMEs get to a point where they can apply for further funding, in particular for a full i4i Product Development Award (PDA), or to further de-risk projects for follow on investment.
 This will enable accelerated development of promising medical technologies, in line with recommendations from the Government’s Accelerated Access Review.

 1.2 Essential Requirements